akanadocs/docs-test/ag/policies/using_the_business_metrics_policy.md

 ### Prerequisites

-  * MongoDB must be started to log into the *Policy Manager Management Console* and modify a Business Metrics Policy .
+  * MongoDB must be started to log into the *Policy Manager Management Console* and modify a Business Metrics Policy.
+  * A data set must be previously defined so it can be selected as part of the policy configuration.
+Datasets can be defined using the Envision Console, or can be imported into MongoDB.

 ### Configuration Options